datahub-project/datahub/docs/how/updating-datahub.md

   Re-running with stateful ingestion should automatically clear up the entities with old URNS and add entities with new URNs, therefore not duplicating the containers or jobs.

 - #11313 - `datahub get` will no longer return a key aspect for entities that don't exist.
-- #11335 - The default datahub-rest sink mode has been changed to `ASYNC_BATCH`.
-This requires a server with version 0.14.0+.

 ### Potential Downtime